I Think About This a Lot: Horny Week Edition

 Camilla: Repeating yourself …

-They could teach college classes on this erotic tampon-discourse.
-It poignantly and viscerally distills the nature of desire: Seized by longing, one yearns to become close to their beloved, to the extent that the two merge into one being.
+They could teach college classes on this erotic tampon discourse.
+It poignantly and viscerally distills the paradoxical nature of desire: Seized by longing, one yearns to become close to their beloved, to the extent that the two merge into one being.
 It’s not enough to be a mere pair of “knickers,” which sit uselessly between the trousers and the skin; in abandoning oneself to desire, one must be a tampon, enveloped wholly by their beloved.
 But this kind of intense wanting is also an act of self-abnegation, a terrifying rejection of self.
-To become your lover’s tampon, metaphorically speaking, is to risk being chucked down the lavatory, forever swirling round the top of a lifetime of unfulfilled romantic fantasies, never going down.
+To become your lover’s tampon, metaphorically speaking, is to risk being chucked down the lavatory, forever swirling ‘round the top of a lifetime of unfulfilled romantic fantasies, never going down.

 It’s a tragic paradox: wanting to lose oneself in the other while fearing the inevitable plunge into the toilet of disillusionment.
 And unfortunately, it is impossible to be both a box of Tampax but also an individual tampon, and “just keep going,” getting chucked and then emerging again, blissfully ready for the next day’s humiliation.
 I’m sorry, Camilla, but that metaphor makes absolutely no sense.